Ventilation in Schools and Childcare Programs

 Filter and/or clean the air in your school or childcare program.

-Consider portable air cleaners that use high-efficiency particulate air (HEPA) filters to enhance air cleaning wherever possible, especially in higher-risk areas such as a nurse’s office or sick/isolation room.
+- Consider portable air cleaners that use high-efficiency particulate air (HEPA)filters to enhance air cleaning wherever possible, especially in heavily occupied areas and higher-risk areas such as a nurse’s office or sick/isolation room.

 Opening vehicle windows even a little bit can improve ventilation.